Emergency Preparedness & Response

 - Be ready to review the EPR Plan with staff members and families

-*Directors and Administrators!* Did you know can attend most BPFC training for free?
-Use code “DIRECTOR” when checking out.
+*Directors and Administrators!* Did you know you can attend most BPFC trainings for free, when a paying member of your staff is attending the same training.
+Use code “DirectorFree” when checking out.
 Contact us at email@example.com or 828.407.2058 for more information!

 Is my registration transferable?

 Things happen!
 If for some reason you are unable to attend this training after you have registered, you may send someone in your place!
 Just be sure to let us know (firstname.lastname@example.org).